mrumkovskis/wabase-wiki/View-Get.md

 ## `HTTP-get` matched with `get-API`

 Now, when we've discussed `list-API`, the next one in line is `get-API`.
-While the former returns a test so that we can see what is list of records, the latter provides detailed information about one record only.
+While the former returns a list of records, the latter provides detailed information about one record only.
 The two APIs are very similar and most of the setting are the same.
+There are a few minor differences, between the two, and we are going to discuss those right now.

+First and foremost - how to use `get-API`.
+It is as simple as using the `list-API`, but instead of sending a request to the `baseURL/nameOfTheView`, we send it to `baseURL/nameOfTheView/recordID`.
+Here `recordID` matches the one in the database, therefore requesting a record is possible only by its database id.

+Previously we've discussed different sections for `list-API`.
+Namely: field, filter, join, order, group and limit sections.
+It should be clear, why most of those simply do not apply to `get-API` - most of them just don't make sense for requesting a single record.

 Already explained above: filter, = and join, key
 New: key